vzakharchenko/forge-sql-orm/README.md

    - Collects all queries executed within the resolver
    - Sorts them by execution time (slowest first)
    - Prints execution plans for the top N queries (configurable via `topQueries`)
+   - If `showSlowestPlans` is `false`, only prints SQL and execution time without plans
    - Works immediately after query execution

 2. **SummaryTable Mode**: